PelleJuul/plain-music/readme.md

 ## Bar Lines

 Bar lines are written with the pipe character `|`.
 Bar lines are only included for human readability and is ignored by the computer.
-So, a to bar piece of music could be written like
+So, a to bar piece of music could be written like:

 ```
 { C E G2 | G E C2 }
 ```

-Since bar lines are ignored we can also include beginning and ending bar lines.
+Since bar lines are ignored we can also include beginning and ending bar lines:

 ```
 { | C E G2 | G E C2 || }